andy5211d/DR2TVOverlay/ReadMe.md

     F2 = Temporary show overlays (until next Diverecorder update and the timeout period)

     F3 = Re-display dive information.
-Not used in Simultaneous Events mode
+In Simultaneous Events mode remove Left Event text

     F5 = Permanently remove all overlays

     F6 = Toggle to display Event A or Event B (there is no Event B option for Synchro).
-Not used for Simultaneous Events mode
+In Simultaneous Events mode remove right Event text

     F8 = Disable auto-hide of overlays.
 Not used in Simultaneous Events mode

-    F10 = Toggle Event overlay position, top left or top right or for Simultaneous Events mode between Event A on the left and B on the right or Event B on the left and A on the right
+    F10 = Toggle Event overlay position, top left or top right or for Simultaneous Events mode toggle between Event A on on the left and B on the right or Event B on the left and A on the right

     F11 = OBS full screen mode (a predefined OBS/Windows hotkey)